NKMAK/chrome-extension-webhook-sender/README.md

    - Click "Send"

 2. **Via Context Menu**:
-   - Right-click anywhere on a webpage
+   - Select text on any webpage and right-click
-   - Select "webhook-sender" from the context menu
+   - Choose "webhook-sender" from the context menu
-   - The extension will open with the page URL pre-selected
+   - The extension will open with the selected text pre-filled in the message field

 ### 3. Message Format